Changing Old Habits — Why It Feels Hard, and What Helps

 Even the habits that drain you now often started with a purpose:

-to help you cope, feel safer, or feel less alone.
+to help you get through the day, feel safer, or feel less alone.

 This lens isn’t about blame.